Why did I poop in my sleep?

 Experiencing a bowel movement during sleep can be deeply troubling and affect your mental state.
 After all, pooping the bed is not considered “normal” for most adults, as we’re supposed to be able to control our bathroom habits.
 But don’t despair.
 Once you know the reasons why you’re pooping in your sleep, it’s easier to find solutions.

-Bowel movements occurring in bed at night will likely be loose and watery stools.
+Bowel movements occurring in bed at night will likely be loose and watery stool.
 This is known as nocturnal diarrhea, and it can be caused by a brief illness or a more serious disorder.
 Because it often wakes you up at night, it can negatively affect the quality of your sleep.

-Symptoms of nocturnal diarrhea
+Symptoms of Nocturnal Diarrhea

 Symptoms of nocturnal diarrhea include: 1